flow-io/generator-flow-io/README.md

 #### Repository

 If you elected to initialize a local Git repository, you must specify the corresponding remote repository name.
-The default is the unique module id (e.g., `compute-mean` --> `mean` ).
+The default is the unique module id (e.g., `flow-mean` --> `mean` ).

 #### Author